Most people hope to be able to do what they want to do. We hope, and expect, to have rights and freedoms.

 Additional practices have been developed for institutional reasons.

-No religious obligations could be justifiably imposed on people who are not members of the religion, or be exempt from the laws of the land.
-But to some people, practising their religious beliefs is a serious matter of duty, giving them satisfaction.
+To some people, practising their religious beliefs is a serious matter of duty, giving them satisfaction, but their beliefs may be contrary to those of people they have to deal with.
 Such cases often need to be resolved.
 Resolution might include discussing the questionable religious items that I have just discussed, but faith and emotion often reject facts and explanations.

 In secular societies some acclaimed “sins” are now being regarded to be acceptable by a large part of the community, including many that claim to be Christian.
-Examples are disobeying commandments such as “remember the sabbath and keep it holy”, and “don’t take the name of God in vain”, and being homosexual.
-So at least these don’t seem to be justifiably sacred.
+Examples are disobeying commandments such as “remember the sabbath and keep it holy”, and “don’t take the name of God in vain”, and attitudes to homosexuality.
+So at least these do not seem to be justifiably sacred.

 So which aspects are essential?